expede/rescue/README.md

 # Approach

-The closest approach is `MonadError`, except that our implementation uses type-level lists for flexiblity, and hides the exception parameter from the class constraint as a type family.
-`rescue` also splits `raise` and `attempt` into separate classes to help us more granularly express the effects available in the current context.
+The closest approach is `MonadError`, except that our implementation uses type-level lists for flexiblity,  and hides the exception parameter from the class constraint as a type family.  `rescue` also splits `raise` and `attempt` into separate classes to help us more granularly express the effects available in the current context.

+## Class Heirarchy

+1. `MonadRaise` -- roughly `MonadThrow`
+2. `MonadRescue` -- roughly `MonadCatch`
+3. `MonadCleanup` -- roughly `MonadBracket`

+`Monad m => MonadRaise m => MonadRescue m => MonadCleanup m`

 ## Errors / Asynchronous Exceptions